sushantnadkar/vcgencmd/README.md

 #### measure_clock(clock)

 This returns the current frequency of the specified clock in Hertz.
+List of clock options can be retrieved by `get_sources("clock")`.
 The options are:

 | clock | Description |
 |:-----:|-------------|